2024 Minnesota House of Representatives election: District 28B

 District 28B covers most of Chisago County and includes Wyoming, Lindström, Center City, Chisago City, Taylors Falls, Shafer, Stacy, and eastern North Branch.
 It also covers the townships of Sunrise, Chisago Lake, Shafer, Amador, and Franconia.
-It is represented by Republican Anne Neu Brindley who was first elected in a 2017 special election.
-She announced she is not running for re-election in 2024.
+It was represented by Republican Anne Neu Brindley, who was first elected in a 2017 special election.
+She did not run for re-election in 2024.